Facilities & Services

 Language

 This ski resort has some international influence considering the many Northern Hemisphere racing teams that train at El Colorado.
 To cater for the English speaking visitors, there are a few signs around the resort in English, but otherwise you’ll need to brush up on your Spanish (or Spanglish).
 Ditto for verbal communication as very few staff around the resort speak fluent English, and only some staff speak a little English.
-Also have your phrase book on hand with the culinary pages bookmarked, as none of the dining menus have English translations.
+Have your google translate app ready for culinary translations because many of the restaurant menus will not be in English.
 Otherwise just order a cerveza and papas fritas!

 150